JanNitschke/mono-runner/README.md

 Init will alias typescript to the srcPath.

-If both default to the packages folder.
+Both default to the packages folder.
 Return null if your resolver does not match the package.

 add a mono.config.js that lists your resolvers: